AqwamCreates/DataPredict-Axon/docs/index.md

 In addition, if you are interested in Roblox tutorials and future projects by me, then you can subscribe to me in [YouTube](https://www.youtube.com/channel/UCUrwoxv5dufEmbGsxyEUPZw).

-## Currently Known Bugs

-* The non-fast versions of the pooling layers, convolution layers and cost functions have an issue where the first derivative tensor cannot be calculated properly.
-This is due to the automatic differentiation tensor does not handle stored scalar values properly.

 ## Tutorials

 ### Installation